robbievanleeuwen/concrete-properties/README.md

 ## Documentation:

-*concreteproperties* fully documented including examples and a fully documented API.
+*concreteproperties* is fully documented including examples and a fully documented API.
 The documentation can found at [https://robbievanleeuwen.github.io/concrete-properties](https://robbievanleeuwen.github.io/concrete-properties).

 ## Current Capabilities: